Surface ships

 Equipped with a cloud-type distributed digital architecture, it is scalable, resilient and provides the services required by today's crews on demand.

-Robust, superbly equipped, easy to operate, the Gowind® integrates sensors and weapons thanks to the Setis® combat management system.
+Robust, comprehensively equipped, designed to navigate in high seas, the Gowind® corvette has already been sea-proven and is an enduring and stealthy ship.
+Thanks to the Combat Management System designed by Naval Group, this ship is equipped with innovative structural solutions, sensors and the latest weapons.
 Its design allows for complete transfer of technology, enabling our customers to build this ship in their own country.

 It is capable of managing anti-submarine, anti-aircraft and anti-surface missions.